pointer2Alvee/pointer2Alvee/README.md

 <p> I have completed my Bachelor of Science in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh.
 I am also an entrepreneur and i have two startups named impedancePlus (Ecom for providing IT equipments, tools and components) & proyogLab (IT startup). <br>

 <h3><b>Experiences</b></h3>
-I am currently working as a SWE for maintaining my company proyogLab</p><br>
+I am currently working as a SWE for maintaining my company proyogLab<br>
-Previously I had the oppurtunity to work as an R&D programmer handling diversified task of ML and Embedded-SW at Octagon Danışmanlık, a startup based in Istanbul, Turkiye.
+Previously I had the oppurtunity to work as an R&D programmer handling diversified task of ML and Embedded-SW at Octagon Danışmanlık, a startup based in Istanbul, Turkiye.</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pointer2alvee&label=Profile%20views&color=0e75b6&style=flat" alt="pointer2alvee" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=pointer2alvee" alt="pointer2alvee" /></a> </p>